 According to early Spanish explorers, Cherokee people made some of their clothing out of deerskins or the skins of other animals.
-They wove other clothing out of bark strips or strands of hemp (they didn’t spin).
+They wove other clothing out of bark strips or strands of hemp.
+(Apparently they didn’t spin.)

 In summer, Cherokee women wore skirts down just below their knees, sometimes made of deerskin or by sewing together smaller rabbit skins, and sometimes woven out of bark strips or hemp.
 Men wore shorts and long shirts made out of deerskin that came down past the top of their high boots.